 By law, we own the copyright on all the photographs we take.
 This means it is illegal for you or anyone else to scan, copy, save, or print the photographs in any way.
 Different licensing terms apply for our digital packages.
 Please ask for details.

-Photographs taken at family, baby, maternity or 'cake-smash' shoots may not be used for commercial purposes - such as usage by a modelling agency or by a business for marketing purposes.
-If you do wish to use the photographs for commercial purposes, please contact us for licencing options and costings.
+If you wish to use the photographs for commercial purposes, please contact us for licensing options and costings.

 Any questions? - Please feel free to contact us and we'll be very happy to help!